LlmDl/SponsorPlugins/TownyCaptureSites.md

 Command rewards have one option:
   - This command can be set up, one command per CaptureSite.

 Commands are collected in the town's status screen in the CaptureSite Command Rewards component.
 When the component is clicked on, players with the `towny.command.town.collectrewards` permission node can click to execute the commands one at a time.

 Commands can be configured using <player> to be replaced with the clicking player's name, and <town> to be replaced with the clicking player's town name.
+Alternatively you can use <onlinemembers> to run the command on every currently online player in the town, where <onlinemembers> will be replaced with the player's name.

 This is an incredibly powerful reward type!
 Any server or plugin command can be used here, be careful not to set up a CaptureSite with the command `op <player>`!